biodatageeks/sequila/docs/source/quickstart/quickstart.rst

 Afterwards invoke:

-``docker run --rm biodatageeks/bdg-toolset bdg-shell -i /tmp/unittest.scala``
+``docker run -e USERID=$UID -e GROUPID=$(id -g) -it biodatageeks/bdg-toolset bdg-shell -i /tmp/smoketest.scala``

-This will open bdg-shell (wrapper for spark-shell) and load ``unittest.scala`` code for execution.
+This will open bdg-shell (wrapper for spark-shell) and load ``smoketest.scala`` code for execution.
 Since all test data are already packaged and accessible within the container you may just wait for results.
 Which won't take too long.
 (Estimated time ~ 1 minute)

 At the end you should see the following output: